fetchai/agents-aea/docs/simple-oef-usage.md

 )
 ```

-In case everything is registered ok, you will not receive any message back.
+In case everything is registered OK, you will not receive any message back.

 If something goes wrong you will receive an error message with performative `OefSearchMessage.Performative.OEF_ERROR`.

 ### Register personality pieces

-To register personality pieces, you have to use a specfic data model:
+To register personality pieces, you have to use a specific data model:
 ``` python
 from aea.helpers.search.models import Attribute, DataModel, Location